 The lines are often out the door, but don’t let that stop you.
 If you ask a DC local where to find the best cupcake in DC, without a doubt they will tell you, “Baked & Wired!”
 This cute, little bakery on a quiet side street in Georgetown offers delicious, moist cupcakes that are big enough to share (if you’re into that) in a wide variety of flavors.
 You should never leave Baked & Wired without ordering a strawberry cupcake—our personal favorite flavor, with Texas sheet cake being a close second.
 Even though they are known for their cupcakes, Baked & Wired is a full-service bakery with cookies, brownies, ice cream sandwiches, homemade marshmallows, and at least a dozen other delicious goodies offered each day.

-Buttercream Bakeshop opened its doors in the Shaw neighborhood two years ago and DC has never been the same.
-It tops our guide to the very best bakeries in DC because of its huge selection of thoughtfully crafted, jaw-dropping desserts offered on the daily.
+Buttercream Bakeshop opened its doors in the Shaw neighborhood a few years ago and DC has never been the same.
+It’s near the top of our guide of the best bakeries in DC because of its huge selection of thoughtfully crafted, jaw-dropping desserts offered on the daily.
 We can’t ever seem to escape without a full box of treats because we have too many favorites here.
 If we had to choose, our number one pick would be the 808 Bar—the pasty chef’s nod to growing up in Hawaii; it has a chocolate-macadamia nut crust, a pile of coconut cream, and a decadent chocolate ganache topping.
 The Cinnascone (cinnamon roll-scone mashup) is their most iconic item—make sure you have them warm it up slightly so the cinnamon glaze is just perfectly melted when you take that first bite.
 Buttercream’s brownie, pie, cupcake, and cream puff flavors rotate daily, which always keeps us coming back for more.
 You can box your treats up to take home, but you may want to take the time to sit and enjoy a pastry (or four) amongst the shop’s delicate decor and gorgeous fresh flower arrangements that are delivered each week.
-If you only have time to try one of the best bakeries in DC, this is the one—hands down.
+(Buttercream is temporarily closed due to the pandemic–watch their website for information on special orders and opening details.